aws-samples/amazon-bedrock-samples/agents-for-bedrock/README.md

 This repository contains examples and use-cases to get you started with Agents for Amazon Bedrock and its capabilities.
 It is organized in the following folders:

 - **Use case examples**: examples of Agents in specific use cases, including:
-a.
-[Retail Agent with Bedrock Agents](./use-case-examples/agentsforbedrock-retailagent/README.md) - Agent designed to help with retail transactions
+1. [Retail Agent with Bedrock Agents](./use-case-examples/agentsforbedrock-retailagent/README.md) - Agent designed to help with retail transactions
-b.
-[Financial Services Agent for Insurance Claims handling] - Agent desided to help insurance employees working with claims
+1. [Financial Services Agent for Insurance Claims handling] - Agent desided to help insurance employees working with claims
-c.
-[Text to SQL Agent](./use-case-examples/text-2-sql-agent/README.md) - Agent designed to generate and execute SQL queries using natural language
+1. [Text to SQL Agent](./use-case-examples/text-2-sql-agent/README.md) - Agent designed to generate and execute SQL queries using natural language
-d.
-[Customer Relationship Management Agent](./use-case-examples/customer-relationship-management-agent/README.md) - Agent designed to help sales employees work with their customers
+1. [Customer Relationship Management Agent](./use-case-examples/customer-relationship-management-agent/README.md) - Agent designed to help sales employees work with their customers
-e.
-[HR Vacation Agent] - Agent to manage employee vacation time
+1. [HR Vacation Agent] - Agent to manage employee vacation time

 - **Feature examples**: examples of how to use specific features of Agents for Bedrock
-a.
-[Integrate Knowledge Base](./features-examples/04-create-agent-with-single-knowledge-base/README.md) - Creating an Agent with a Knowledge Base integration
-b.
-[Action Groups with Return of Control](./features-examples/03-create-agent-with-return-of-control/README.md) - Creating an Action Group without lambda function integration
-c.
-[Action Groups with Function Definition](./features-examples/01-create-agent-with-function-definition/README.md) - Creating an Action Group with a function definition in JSON format
-d.
-[Action Groups with API Schema](./features-examples/02-create-agent-with-api-schema/README.md) - Creating an Action Group with an OpenAPI schema file
-c.
-[Creating agents using AWS CloudFormation] - Creating Agents using AWS CloudFormation templates
+1. [Create Agent with Function Definition](features-examples/01-create-agent-with-function-definition): Example of how to create an HR assistant agent defining the Action Group function and parameters as JSON object that is associated with the Action Group invocation.
+It connects with an [AWS Lambda](https://aws.amazon.com/lambda/) function to execute the actions
+1. [Create Agent with API Schema](features-examples/02-create-agent-with-api-schema): Example of how to create an Insurance Claim's handler agent using an API schema for the functions and parameters definition.
+The API schema follows the [OpenAPI Specificiation](https://swagger.io/specification/) format and connects with an AWS Lambda function for the actions exection.
+1. [Create Agent with Return of Control](features-examples/03-create-agent-with-return-of-control): Example of how to create an HR assistant agent defining the Action Group function and parameters as JSON object that is associated with the Action Group invocation.
+It skips the AWS Lambda function definition to return the control to the user's application.
+1. [Create Agent with a Single Knowledge](features-examples/04-create-agent-with-single-knowledge-base): Example of how to create a restaurant assistant agent that connects with a single [Knowledge Base for Amazon Bedrock](https://aws.amazon.com/bedrock/knowledge-bases/) to find informations on the menus for adults and children.
+1. [Create Agent with Knowledge Base and Action Group](features-examples/05-create-agent-with-knowledge-base-and-action-group): Example of how to create extend the Insurance Claim's handler to connect to a Knowledge Base and get the requirements for missing documents.
+1. [Using Agent's Prompt and Session Parameters](features-examples/06-prompt-and-session-parameters): Example of how to pass prompt and session parameters to an agent invocation in order to extend the agent's knowledge.
+1. [Changing Agent's Advanced Prompts and creating custom Lambda Parsers](features-examples/07-advanced-prompts-and-custom-parsers): Example of how to change an Agent's advanced prompt and how to create a custom lambda parser for advanced agents use cases

 ## Contributing